Crossmark Policy Page

 Authors are permitted to post their work in institutional repositories, social media and/or other platforms.

 The practise of peer review is to ensure that only a good research paper is published.
 All manuscripts are following the procedure outlined below:

 IJOHMN follows the policy of screening papers before sending them for full peer review.
 In the initial screening, the manuscript is reviewed for plagiarism, poor grammar, outside the aim and scope of the journal.
 If any paper fails to meet the general requirements, paper can get rejected.
-This screening process takes 5-7 working days and if these papers meet the minimum criteria, then they are passed on to at least two experts for further quality review.
+This screening process takes 5-7 working days and if these papers meet the minimum criteria, then they are passed on to at least two-three experts for further quality review.

 It is a process by which experts evaluate scholarly works and analyze the content.
 Its objective is to ensure and maintain high-quality standards of our publishing house.